Spring Break in Cuba

 Deposit and Tuition Refund

-A participant's application in the Spring Break in Cuba study abroad program requires an accompanying deposit of $200 for tuition and $100 for housing; these amounts are applied to a participant's tuition and housing costs, respectively.
-Once an applicant has been accepted, all deposits are nonrefundable.
+A participant's application fee ($50) in the Spring Break in Cuba study abroad program requires an accompanying deposit of $300; the deposit ($300) is applied to a participant's final invoice.
+Once an applicant has been accepted, the deposit is nonrefundable.